sveetch/django-willpower/docs/draft.rst

     - [ ] CMS plugin;
     - [ ] django-configuration helper;

+- [ ] Rename 'django-willpower' to just 'willpower';
 - [ ] We seriously start lacking of test coverage, especially about components modules render;
 - [~] Look to build Python modules with 'ast' instead of Jinja templates because it is